 With travel restrictions being heavily reduced recently, and after a tough two years of either holidays being heavily restricted or downright impossible, some people are itching to get away in the New Year.

 Cancellations, delays and queues are always something that can threaten a holiday, and people are never truly relaxed until they’re at their destination.

 Are there queues at Heathrow airport today?

-It seems that today (Thursday, 7 July) that it’s a mixed day at Heathrow today.
+It seems that today (January 16) that there are no queues at Heathrow today.

 When should I arrive at Heathrow airport?

 The latest travel advice from Heathrow Airport is for travellers to arrive at least three hours before flights to Europe and the USA.

 “If you're travelling soon, it's best to arrive at the airport three hours before both a European and long haul flight to allow sufficient time for the additional checks required to travel,” said the airport via its official Twitter account.

 Like many airports, queues are inevitable, but Heathrow seems to be capable of clearing queues fast.